-Sometimes trying a new food even just one bite, can be more trying on a parent then the child, if you get my drift.
+Sometimes trying a new food even just one bite, can be more trying on a parent than the child, if you get my drift.
 There are times when food needs to be an adventure.
-Not everyday, but just especially when introducing something new, especially little guys.
+Not every day, but just especially when introducing something new, especially little guys.
 Here are a couple of tricks to pull out of your hat when presenting a new food to your child.

 “I’ve got the world on a string…” so the old song goes.
 But if you’re a kid, you could probably care less about the world being on a string or this old song.
 Now, if you had the world-on-a-stick, well, that’s completely different.